smeghammer/site_as_svelte/README.md

 Note: May need `sudo` if docker group membership not correct.

  - `>docker ps` - list running containers.
-May need `sudo` id docker gorup membership not correct
+May need `sudo` id docker group membership not correct
  - `>docker run -it mongo bash` - start instance with interactive terminal (but see note above)